altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~And he did.~
 ~Through the whipping tongues he saw the link as he never had.~ ~From the outside.~
-~From a direction he could see points at once.~
+~From a direction he could see all points in the link at once.~ ~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal oil in the link.~
-~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal surface in the link.~ "I saw how Alice made the serum"
+"I saw how Alice made the serum"
 ~The creature said.~
 "I understand it - it forced a human to have thoughts it couldn't otherwise have.